 I lived in London for twenty-five years and never got to see the inside of the 1930s decommissioned Battersea Power Station.
-Nobody does!
+Nobody did!
 But the guy that took this picture (above), Peter Dazeley– he even got them to switch on the control room’s art deco lights for him.
 And it turns out, getting this kind of access wasn’t just a lucky coincidence.
 Peter Dazeley gets a backstage pass to hidden places all over London, because it’s his job.
 Veteran photographer, born and bred Londoner, Dazeley’s ongoing project “Hidden London” is about recording unseen, historic London buildings, their architecture and interiors as they stand in the 21st century.
 It’s an ongoing project that will soon be on show in both an exhibition and a book.
 For now, we get a little sneak peak of a selection of his discoveries so far, which he uploads onto his website and Twitter.
 So grab that backstage pass that Peter has so kindly offered us and let’s see his hidden London…

 P.S.
 Most of the photograph’s locations were not identified, so I had to do a little digging of my own.
 If you have any fun facts about these hidden places, add them in the comments!